VISCERALIS MANIPULATION: Abdomen 1

 VM1 puts great emphasis on the development of sensible tactile skills, as palpation is of vital importance in Visceral Manipulation therapy.
 In order to master the palpation skills, participants need time and practice.
 Therefore, different skill levels can be learnt in each course, according to the participants’ advancement.
 VM1 focuses on the ability that helps distinguish the different types and layers of visceral tissues.
 Participants gradually learn to reach the deep tissues in a non-invasive way, and also to understand what they feel.

-DATE OF UPCOMING VM1 WORKSHOP
+DATE OF THE UPCOMING VM1 WORKSHOP

 4 days with the following schedule: